Datto Vaman Potdar

 Dattatray Vaman Potdar (5 August 1890 – 6 October 1979), better known as Datto Vaman Potdar, was an Indian historian, writer, and orator.
-He was the Vice-Chancellor of University of Pune during 1961 - 1964.
+He was the Vice-Chancellor of University of Pune from 1961 to 1964.

 The British colonial Government of India had honored Potdar with the title Mahamahopadhyaya in 1946.
 He was honored by government of india with Padmabhushan in 1967.
 Because of his vast knowledge, he was sometimes called as Dr. Johnson of Maharashtra or a living encyclopedia.